Updated Feb. 22, 2021

-To our Dear Beachmere Inn Guests,
+To Our Dear Beachmere Inn Guests & Friends,

-Where we are as of today 11/13/2020: For those of you with current reservations for this fall, we ask you to review the latest travel mandate from Maine’s Governor Mills, Keep Maine Healthy Program.
-Please review this mandate carefully, as it will affect your travel to Maine this season.
+Where we are as of today 2/22/2021: For those of you with current reservations for this spring, we ask you to review the latest travel mandate from Maine’s Governor Mills, Keep Maine Healthy Program.
+Please review this carefully, as it will affect your travel to Maine this season.
 Right now NH, VT and ME are exempt from these requirements.
 11/5/2020 Governor Mills has announced an Executive Order requiring Maine people to wear face coverings in public settings, regardless of the ability to maintain physical distance.
 The new order strengthens an earlier one stating that face coverings must be worn only when physical distancing is difficult to maintain.
-Masks are required to walk the Marginal Way.
+Masks are still required to walk the Marginal Way.

 2).
 Increasing Symptom Checking at popular locations where people tend to congregate.